NathanNeurotic/sas-apps-archive/_applistings/Xbox-2-PlayStation/Xbox-2-PlayStation.md

 ---
 title: Xbox 2 PlayStation Emulator
-subtitle: Original Xbox Emulator for The Sony PlayStation 2
+subtitle: >-
+   Original Xbox Emulator for The Sony PlayStation 2  Original Xbox Emulator for The Sony PlayStation 2Original Xbox Emulator for The Sony PlayStation 2Original Xbox Emulator for The Sony PlayStation 2Original Xbox Emulator for The Sony PlayStation 2Original Xbox Emulator for The Sony PlayStation 2Original Xbox Emulator for The Sony PlayStation 2
 description: >-
    X2P is an Xbox emulator for the PlayStation 2.
 It was developed in secrecy, with consistent updates over the last 15 years.
    The GUI is adapted from Open PS2 Loader Beta 1.2.0 1996, but at its core, it's an emulator.